ssmall41/FF5-Coalition/README.md

 Right now, the code takes into account the following:

 * jobs in the party and how many (important for runs allowing Duplicates), with special consideration to "broken" jobs (Black Mage, Summoner, and Chemist),
-* the number of each style of job available in the party after each crystal (style means Heavy, Clothes, Mage, or Misc, with Misc being Mime and Freelancer), and
+* the number of each style of job available in the party after each crystal (style means Heavy, Clothes, Mage, or Misc, with Misc being Mime and Freelancer),
-* the weapon types that the party can use after each crystal whether an available job can use a shield at each crystal.
+* the weapon types that the party can use after each crystal, and
+* whether an available jobs can use a shield at each crystal.

 For Meteor runs, it’s possible that no jobs are available after a crystal and the party must consist of only Freelancers.
 Coalition takes this into account.

 ## FAQs (or rather, questions I think will be asked)

-### Are you affiliated with the official Four Job Fiesta?
+### Are you affiliated with the official Four Job Fiesta Event?
 Nope.
 I’ve participated the last several years, but I have nothing to do with administration of the event at all.
-I’m just playing Final Fantasy.
+I’m just playing old school Final Fantasy.

 ### Why did you make this?
-I saw in the official FJF Discord channel several discussions about “gauntlet runs”, where participants would try to play every job at least once.
+I saw in the FJF Event Discord channel several discussions about “gauntlet runs”, where participants would try to play every job at least once.
 I also noticed participants making multiple (in some cases, more than 10) runs per event.
-When multiple runs happen, it becomes likely that some will be very similar in style, and that’s not interesting.
-Personally when I play, I’m always praying to the RNG gods to get something different so that I’m not just playing the same game over and over.
+This made me wonder if it would be possible to force party selection in a way to keep things interesting.
+Personally when I play multiple runs, I’m praying to the RNG gods to get significantly different parties so that I’m not just doing the same thing over and over.
 It keeps things interesting.

 ### Why don’t you include job skills when defining “closeness”?
 The challenge with including skills is that they are almost entirely determined by the job that provides them, so just checking which jobs are in the party covers this.
 For example, TwoHanded comes from the Knight job; no other job teaches it.
-If a party has a Knight, TwoHanded is on the table.
+Checking if a party has a Knight is enough to include TwoHanded in the mix.
 There are a few small exceptions, like !Flee and !Smoke are functionally the same, and !Red overlaps a bit with !White and !Black.
 But really, I don’t expect to get much value by including skills.

 ### Are there other things that could be considered in the “closeness” definition?
 Yep.
 This topic is a bit open-ended.
 Some stuff I can think of off the top of my head:

 * Inflicting statuses: what statuses can a party inflict on enemies?
-For example, the Atmos battle is made simple when the party can put it to sleep.
-This is limited to parties with access to Swords and !Black.
+For example, the Atmos battle is simpler when the party can put it to sleep.
+This is limited to parties with access to Swords and !Black, so including which parties have access to sleep could help.
+It's similar for other statuses (mute, darkness, instant death, etc.)
 * Broken jobs: this is a pretty open topic.
 For the current version of Coalition, it's less likely (but not impossible) that you'll see a Black Mage, Summoner, and Chemist appearing in multiple parties.
 It's an arbitrary line to draw here: are those really "broken" jobs?
-What about Blue Mage?
+Are there others?

 There are probably a million other things to consider.
 Ideas are always appreciated.

-### One party has a job from another party!
+### Can I play with more or less than 5 parties?
+Less is easy: just play the parties in the order Coalition website gives them, and stop when you don't want to play anymore.

+Coalition is able to generate more than 5 parties, but I limited the website to only 5.
+You are welcome to use the Python code and generate a group of 500 parties if you wish.

+### I didn't get my favorite job in any of the 5 parties!
 What gives?
-Coalition is not the same as gauntlet runs, where every job shows up once (maybe twice).
-The same job could be selected for multiple parties, but the parties themselves will play differently.
-That said, one way to make parties play differently is to use different jobs, so 5 parties will see a lot of jobs appearing only once.
+Coalition is not the same as gauntlet runs, where every job shows up at least once.
+The RNG gods might cause some jobs to not appear in any party, while the same job could be selected for multiple parties, but the parties themselves will play differently.
+That said, one way to make parties play differently is to use different jobs, so 5 parties from Coalition tend to see a variety of jobs.